raywoo32/readSIF/README.md

 [here](https://github.com/VinLau/BAR-interactions-database) and in test_dump.sql
 * .sif definition can be seen in sifDefinition.sif

-Note:: If one item in the .sif file cannot be uploaded, no item from the .sif will be uploaded
+Note: If one item in the .sif file cannot be uploaded, no item from the .sif will be uploaded

 ## Getting Started